silverbulletmd/silverbullet/website/Install.md

 ```shell
 docker run -p 3000:3000 -v myspace:/space -d zefhemel/silverbullet
 ```

+The `zefhemel/silverbullet` image will give you the latest released version.
+This is equivalent to `zefhemel/silverbullet:latest`.
+If you prefer, you can also pin to a specific release, e.g. `zefhemel/silverbullet:0.3.7`.
+If you prefer to live on the bleeding edge, you can use the `zefhemel/silverbullet:edge` image, which is updated on every commit to the `main` brain.

 To configure various things such as authentication, use [[@env|environment variables]], e.g. to enable single-user auth: